BERTs of a feather do not generalize together: Large variability in generalization across models with similar test set performance: Introduction

 \begin{enumerate} \item \textbf{In-distribution generalization:} Generalization to examples which are novel but which are drawn from the same distribution as the training set. \item \textbf{Out-of-distribution generalization:} Generalization to examples drawn from a different distribution than the training set. \end{enumerate}

-The standard evaluation procedure in natural language processing uses test sets that were generated in the same way as the training set, therefore testing only in-distribution generalization.
+Standard test sets in natural language processing are generated in the same way as the corresponding training set, therefore testing only in-distribution generalization.
 Current neural architectures perform very well at this type of generalization.
-For example, on the natural language understanding tasks in the GLUE benchmark \cite{wang2019glue}, several Transformer-based models \cite{liu2019roberta,liu2019mtdnn,yang2019xlnet} have surpassed the human baselines established by \newcite{nangia2019human}.
+For example, on the natural language understanding tasks included in the GLUE benchmark \cite{wang2019glue}, several Transformer-based models \cite{liu2019roberta,liu2019mtdnn,raffel2019exploring} have surpassed the human baselines from \newcite{nangia2019human}.

+However, this strong performance does not necessarily indicate mastery of language.
+Because of biases in training distributions, it is often possible for a model to achieve strong in-distribution generalization by using shallow heuristics rather than deeper linguistic knowledge.
+Therefore, evaluating only on standard test sets cannot reveal whether a model has learned abstract properties of language or if it has only learned shallow heuristics.

-An alternative evaluation approach is to test models on targeted datasets designed to illuminate how the models handle some particular linguistic phenomenon.
+An alternative evaluation approach addresses this flaw by testing how the model handles particular linguistic phenomena, using datasets designed to be impossible to solve using shallow heuristics.
 In this line of investigation, which tests out-of-distribution generalization, the results are more mixed.
-Some works have found successful handling of subtle linguistic phenomena such as subject-verb agreement \citep{gulordava2018colorless} and filler-gap dependencies \citep{wilcox2018rnn}.
-Other works, however, have illuminated surprising failures even on seemingly simple types of examples \citep{mccoy2019right}.
+Some works have found successful handling of phenomena such as subject-verb agreement \citep{gulordava2018colorless} and filler-gap dependencies \citep{wilcox2018rnn}.
+Other works, however, have illuminated surprising failures even on seemingly simple types of examples \citep{marvinlinzen18,mccoy2019right}.
 Such results make it clear that there is still much room for improvement in how neural models perform on syntactic structures that are rare in training corpora.

 In this work, we investigate whether the linguistic generalization behavior of a given neural architecture is consistent across multiple instances of that architecture.
 This question is important because, in order to tell which types of architectures generalize best, we need to know whether successes and failures of generalization should be attributed to aspects of the architecture or to random luck in the choice of the model's initial weights.